lowczarc/blog.lancelot.life/implementing_a_minimal_lisp_to_learn_lisp/index.md

 **Caution:** I am still in the process of learning, I don't claim to be a Lisp programmer, I don't claim to really understand Lisp nor Functionnal programming either.
 This blog article reflects my path in the weird but fascinating world of functionnal programming.
 :::

 A few weeks ago, a friend of mine talked about his willing to learn Lisp.
-At this time Lisp was for me a synonymous of parentheses hell.
+At this time Lisp was for me a synonym of parentheses hell.

 I did some research and I felt like, in its minimal form, Lisp was kind of a "readable lambda calculus".
 I liked it.